pindi-krishna/ML-and-DL-Notes/Natural-Language-Processing/Transformers/README.md

 1. The first step in calculating self-attention is to create three vectors from each of the encoder’s input vectors (in this case, the embedding of each word).
 So for each word, we create a Query vector, a Key vector, and a Value vector.
 These vectors are created by multiplying the embedding by three matrices that we trained during the training process.

+    1. Query: The query is a representation of the current word used to score against all the other words (using their keys).
+We only care about the query of the token we’re currently processing.

+    1. Key: Key vectors are like labels for all the words in the segment.
+They’re what we match against in our search for relevant words.

+    1. Value: Value vectors are actual word representations, once we’ve scored how relevant each word is, these are the values we add up to represent the current word.

 1. Notice that these new vectors are smaller in dimension than the embedding vector.
 Their dimensionality is 64, while the embedding and encoder input/output vectors have dimensionality of 512.
 They don’t HAVE to be smaller, this is an architecture choice to make the computation of multiheaded attention (mostly) constant.

 ### Computing Self Attention